sagemath/trac_to_gh/Issue 6406.md

 # Issue 6406: fixing p_primary_bound on Tate-Shafarevich groups not to allow the reducible case

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6406

 Original creator: wuthrich